planetscale/beam/README.md

 Click `Save` and you should see a screen a the Okta app details.

-Open .env.local and set the following variables:
+Open `.env` and set the following variables:

 - `OKTA_CLIENT_ID` should be **Client ID**
 - `OKTA_CLIENT_SECRET` should be **Client secret**